otacke/h5p-pick-the-symbols/README.md

 * **IBAN:** CH35 0076 9020 2108 8389 6
 * **BIC:** BLKBCH22

-If you have questions, please contact schulleitung@schulebubendorf.ch
+**If you have questions or feature suggestions, please contact schulleitung@schulebubendorf.ch but not Oliver.
+He merely was the contractor who developed the code and put it here.**

 ## Getting started (for developers)
 Clone this repository with git and check out the branch that you are interested